Stowey

-Stowey is a small village within the Chew Valley in Somerset, England.
-It lies south of Chew Valley Lake and north of the Mendip Hills, approximately 10 mi south of Bristol on the A368 road Weston-super-Mare to Bath.
+Stowey is a small village and former civil parish, now in the parish of Stowey Sutton, in the Bath and North East Somerset district, in the ceremonial county of Somerset, England.
+It lies within the Chew Valley, south of Chew Valley Lake and north of the Mendip Hills, approximately 10 mi south of Bristol on the A368 road Weston-super-Mare to Bath.
 Stowey and its neighbouring and larger village, Bishop Sutton, form the civil parish of Stowey Sutton.

 History

 There is some evidence of a possible wooden enclosure from the Iron Age known as Stowey Castle.
 There is also some evidence of an ochre crushing mill used for making pigment for marking sheep.

 During the 16th or 17th century, Stowey was a chapelry of Chew Magna.
 It had become a separate parish by the 19th century, part of the hundred of Chew.
 It became a civil parish in 1866.
-In 1949 the civil parish was abolished, and merged with part of the civil parish of Chew Magna to form the civil parish of Stowey Sutton.
+On 1 April 1949 the civil parish was abolished and merged with part of the civil parish of Chew Magna to form the civil parish of Stowey Sutton.
+In 1931 the parish had a population of 127.

 The early Lords of the Manor were the FitzRichard family.
 In the early 17th century it was held by the Jones family, who held it until 1840 when it was sold to Sir Edward Strachey.

 Government

-Stowey and Bishop Sutton make up the Stowey Sutton Parish Council, which has some responsibility for local issues, and is part of the Chew Valley South Ward, which is represented by one councillor on the Bath and North East Somerset Unitary Authority which has wider responsibilities for services such as education, refuse, tourism etc. The village is a part of the North East Somerset constituency.
+Stowey and Bishop Sutton make up the Stowey Sutton Parish Council, which has some responsibility for local issues, and is part of the Chew Valley South Ward, which is represented by one councillor on the Bath and North East Somerset Unitary Authority which has wider responsibilities for services such as education, refuse, tourism etc. The village is a part of the North East Somerset and Hanham constituency.
 Prior to Brexit in 2020, it was part of the South West England constituency of the European Parliament.